Skip to content

 Test cases with icon type (3) cannot be used with Rapise for adding or updating scripts.

 Once you have chosen the appropriate test case, click the Save button.
-That will bring up the Create File Repository in Spira dialog box:
+This will bring up the Create File Repository in Spira dialog box:

 spira_save_create_repository

-This dialog box will let you know where the Rapise script will be stored in SpiraTest and also the location of the repository local directory used to store the working copy of the Rapise test.
+This dialog box will inform you where the Rapise script will be stored in SpiraTest and the location of the local repository directory used to store the working copy of the Rapise test.
 Click Create to confirm.

 spira_save_test4

-A dialog box will be displayed that lists all the files in the local working directory and shows which ones will be checked-in to SpiraTest.
-The system will filter out result and report files that shouldn't be uploaded.
-You can change which files are filtered out and also selectively include/exclude files.
-Once you are happy with the list of files being checked-in, click the OK button:
+A dialog box will be displayed that lists all files in the local working directory and shows which will be checked in to SpiraTest.
+The system will filter out result and report files that should not be uploaded.
+You can change which files are filtered out, and also selectively include or exclude files.
+Once you are happy with the list of files being checked in, click the OK button:

-Rapise will display the progress dialog while the files are being uploaded to the server:
+Rapise will display a progress dialog while the files are being uploaded to the server:

 spira_save_test5

-If an error occurs during the save, a message box will be displayed, otherwise the dialog box will simply close and the confirmation appear.
+If an error occurs during the save, a message box will be displayed; otherwise, the dialog box will simply close and a confirmation will appear.

 Save OK Confirmation